 We've spent our time and gas to check out the conditions so you won't have to.

-Speaking of honesty, I don't expect you to just take my word for it.Here's a review by one of the most respected names in the RV industry:
+Speaking of honesty, I don't expect you to just take my word for it.Here's a review by a well-respected name in the RV industry:

 Review Of The Frugal Shunpiker's RV Travel Guides By Mark Polk